NAICS Codes for Government Programs & Compliance: How NAICS Is Used

 Program administration and eligibility context

 NAICS is a classification standard.
-A NAICS code selection does not automatically guarantee eligibility for any specific program or procurement requirement.
-The defensible approach is to select the code that best fits actual operations and document the reasoning.
+A NAICS code selection does not automatically guarantee eligibility for a specific program, procurement requirement, lending rule, or regulatory determination.
+The stronger approach is to select the code that best fits actual operations and preserve the reasoning behind that decision.

-NAICS applies at the establishment level, not as a single corporate code for all locations.
-Multi-establishment companies may have different NAICS codes for different locations if primary activities differ.
-This is a common source of misclassification in compliance and vendor files.
+NAICS applies at the establishment level, not as one blanket corporate code for every location or line of business.
+A multi-establishment company may legitimately have different NAICS codes across locations if primary activities differ.
+This is one of the most common sources of misclassification in compliance files, vendor systems, and operational datasets.

 How to keep classification consistent and explainable

-1. Anchor to primary activity: classify to the activity generating the largest share of output/revenue.
+1. Anchor to primary activity: classify to the activity generating the largest share of output or revenue.

 2. Validate scope: confirm the definition matches what the establishment actually does.

-3. Use crosswalks carefully: treat SIC ↔ NAICS mapping as a starting point, then confirm final fit.
+3. Use crosswalks carefully: treat SIC ↔ NAICS mapping as a starting point, then confirm final fit using the definitions.

 4. Record rationale: document why adjacent codes were rejected to reduce drift over time.

-5. Apply governance standards: use consistent decision rules for similar businesses.
+5. Apply governance standards: use consistent decision rules for similar businesses and preserve review logic.

 Governed standard for consistency